 3. Bike Ride.
 Biking is a great way to get kids (and yourself!) physically active.
 The health benefits of biking range from heart health through aerobic and cardio exercise, improved balance, and development of strength and muscle tone.
-Take a ride as a family in the morning or evening when it’s cooler, or opt out of taking the car to the park or local eatery and take the bikes instead.
+Take a ride as a family in the morning or evening when it’s cooler, or opt-out of taking the car to the park or local eatery and take the bikes instead.
+Kids bikes are really affordable these days making family bike rides a cheaper option than driving to your neighborhood park.
 Look up some local bike trails near you to keep things interesting.

 4. Exterior Eating.
 It is recommended that kids spend three hours a day outdoors – put don’t forget to apply broad-spectrum UVA/UVB sunscreen.
 Even with proper sun protection, they’ll still get the benefits of soaking in some vitamin D. Being in nature and playing outdoors has been shown to encourage cognitive development, independent thinking, and reasoning skills.
 Something as simple as having a meal outdoors can make a lasting impression.
 Pack a picnic and do lunch at the park, or simply eat meals on the patio when the weather is nice.